-A final dividend for 2022 has not been proposed prior to the approval of these financial statements and there is no intention to declare such a dividend.
-In December 2021, Vitacress Real BV paid an interim dividend which included £938,000 on ordinary shares to non-controlling interests.
+A final dividend for 2023 has not been proposed prior to the approval of these financial statements and there is no intention to declare such a dividend.

 Directors' and officers' indemnity insurance

 The Company has taken out insurance to indemnify, against third party proceedings, the Directors of the Company whilst serving on the board of the Company and of any subsidiary.
 This cover also indemnifies those employees of the Group who serve on the boards of subsidiaries.
 The cover subsisted throughout the year and remains in place at the date of this report.